MikhailMaertens/EXR-Compressor/README.md

 ### Truncation

 By default the script will convert 32-bit floats to 16 bit, unless the ```--no-half-float``` argument is passed.
-16 bit is much more efficient to store than 32-bit, and is usually fine for normal image data, but be careful- some uses (e.g. cryptomattes) require 32 bit precision. **If your data needs to be in 32-bit precision, you should think very carefully about how and whether you really want this script on those files.
-If it needs 32-bit precision, it likely can't use lossy compression of any kind.**
+16 bit is much more efficient to store than 32-bit, and is usually fine for normal image data, but be careful- some uses (e.g. cryptomattes) require 32 bit precision. **If your data needs to be in 32-bit precision, you should think very carefully about how and whether you really want to use this script on those files.
+If it needs 32-bit precision, it likely can't be used with lossy compression of any kind.**

 ### Examples